 The osteopathic physician must:

-- identify, ethically address, and appropriately relieve the patient’s suffering and distress while maintaining patient dignity.
+- identify, ethically address, and appropriately relieve suffering and distress while maintaining patient dignity and respecting the unique aspect of their circumstances and lived experiences.

 DEFINITION